-The Inspire Programme Steering Committee is comprised of St John’s College Fellows, headteachers from schools across London and Oxford and education professionals.
+The Inspire Programme Steering Committee is comprised of St John’s College Fellows, headteachers from schools across London, and education professionals.
 You can meet the members of the committee below:

 The President, St John’s College